 North Carolina county declares state of emergency after "deliberate" attack causes widespread power outage

-Moore County, North Carolina is declaring its state of emergency as power outages continue after a "deliberate" attack over the weekend damaged two substations.
+Moore County, North Carolina, has declared a state of emergency as power outages continue after a "deliberate" attack over the weekend in which gunfire damaged two substations.
 The attack left roughly 45,000 people without power in North Carolina.

 Under the state of emergency, a curfew is in place from 9:00 p.m. to 5:00 a.m. each night, and residents of the county are encouraged to conserve fuel.